-This has definitely got to be one of top places to visit while in Cappadocia.
-It is a UNESCO World Heritage Site and is steeped in history which dates back all the way to 900AD.
+This has got to be one of the top places to visit while in Cappadocia.
+It is a UNESCO World Heritage Site and is steeped in history which dates back to 900AD.

 If you visit the ‘Dark Church’ you will see in amusement that the walls were long protected by pigeon droppings.
 Here you will get to see the best examples of Byzantine art, including scenes from the New Testament.